AyTIDa1165/ECE250-SNS-Signals_And_Systems/README.md

-# Signals and Systems (ECE250) -Assignments
+# Signals and Systems (ECE250) - Assignments

-The following repository provides solutions to the programming assignments of the course Signals &amp; Systems (ECE250).
+The following repository provides solutions to the programming assignments of the course Signals & Systems (ECE250).

-# Assignment 1
+#### Assignment 1

 Generating plots for provided functions and generating even and odd components of signals.

-# Assignment 2
+#### Assignment 2

 Working with LTI systems and implementing convolution of signals to generate output of an LTI system using the provided input and impulse response signals.

-# Assignment 3
+#### Assignment 3

-Computating and generating plot of the Fourier Series for the provided discrete and continuous time signals.
+Computing and generating plot of the Fourier Series for the provided discrete and continuous time signals.

-# Assignment 4
+#### Assignment 4

 Implementing Fourier transformation and Inverse Fourier transformation of provided discrete and continuous time signals.
-Further generating the magnitude spectrum, phase spectrum, real part and complex part of the computed signals.
+Further generating the magnitude spectrum, phase spectrum, real part, and complex part of the computed signals.
 ---

 Caution: Exercise discretion when utilizing the provided solutions.
 Please refrain from directly copying the provided programming files for your own solutions and instead use them as a reference only.